AlexBlaylock/README-Gen-Chall7/README.md

 This project is licensed by ![License](https://img.shields.io/badge/License-MIT-yellow.svg) [MIT License](https://opensource.org/licenses/MIT).

 ## use
-You generate the readme through the terminal.
+You open the file in a terminal and answer the prompts, generating your ReadMe.

 ## testing
-I used my vscode node terminal.
+I used VSCode integrated node terminal

 ## contribution
-People can add more customization to answers in the inquirer prompt.
+Add more customization to answers, such as depth of how many licenses.

 ## questions
 For questions, you can reach me at my [GitHub Profile](https://github.com/AlexBlaylock) or via email at alexb9901@hotmail.com.